Pgrzesiek/acf-uuid/README.md

 # Advanced Custom Fields: UUID Field

-This is a simple field wrapper for the fantastic UUID library ramsey/uuid, found here: https://github.com/ramsey/uuid
+This is a simple field wrapper for the fantastic UUID library ramsey/uuid, found here: https://github.com/ramsey/uuid to be used within Advanced Custom Fields PRO (https://advancedcustomfields.com).

+UUID Field is useful when placed inside a `Repeater` field.
+The default behavior of the `Repeater` field in ACF is to reassign id's to repeater items when you reorder them.
+This is not always desirable.
+By using this field within a repeater, will always keep the same id even if you shuffle around the items.

 ### Compatibility